electronic-dance-music/photo-site/README.md

 ## TODO
 - fix load times for images on column view (load based on what is visible?) (may be issue with file sizes too large)

-- all text color to be default rgb(45,45,45)

-- home page look like example
-    - view galleries button should be smaller and match pixieset button

-- tint background photos and have text color optoni as parameter

 - gallery select page look like example:
     - can try making it with text over picture if want to try